pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-m57/index.md

 ![Screenshot of identity provider setup prompt](saml.png)

-### Self-Hosted Pulumi Service now supports Azure Storage and Minio backends
+### Self-Hosted Pulumi Service now supports Azure services and Minio storage

-TODO?
+The [Self-Hosted Pulumi Service]({{< relref "/docs/guides/self-hosted" >}}), which brings the full power of the Pulumi Service into your own environment, can now be deployed in a few new ways:

+- In Microsoft Azure, using [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) for state storage and [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) for secret storage
+- Using [Minio](https://min.io/) for state storage

+Learn more about how to configure these options in the [Pulumi API setup guide]({{< relref "/docs/guides/self-hosted/api" >}}).